paulghaddad/baby_site/src/pages/activities-5-6-months/index.md

 This is such a fun age to read with baby!

 Hayden loved to turn the pages of the board books we read together.
 I’d say “can you please help me turn the page?”
-He’d extend his arm and push the page over.
-He loved being involved in the process.
+He’d extend his arm, grab the page with his hand, and push it over.
+I had to prompt him initially, but now he does it on his own.
+He loves being involved in the process!

-He also loved lift-the-flap books, like Dear Zoo.
+He also loved lift-the-flap books, like *Dear Zoo*.

 And, of course, sensorial books continued to be a hit.